openedx-unsupported/edx-app-android/README.md

 This project is meant to be built using Android Studio.
 It can also be built from the `gradle` command line.

-1. Check out the source code:
+1. Check out the source_id code:

         git clone https://github.com/edx/edx-app-android